Facbook Pixel

 Nature, Birds & Music

 Nature and birds have always fascinated and inspired classical music composers.
 Countless composers both past and present have immersed themselves in nature to feed their creativity and to explore the connections between music and the natural world.
 Birds, of course, are the most obvious and delightful example of where nature and music meet on common ground.
-When you listen to music inspired by nature, I think you will often sense a feeling of gratitude that composers feel for the way nature inspires and sustains them.
+When you listen to music inspired by nature, we think you will often sense a feeling of gratitude that composers feel for the way nature inspires and sustains them.
 When you listen to this playlist the titles of each song will help you get in the mood for what is to come.
 (Translator’s note: Debussy’s Clair de Lune is “Moonlight” and Smetana’s The Moldau is a river that runs though the Czech countryside to the city of Prague.)
 For Beethoven’s Symphony No. 6 be sure to hover over the three dots at the end of each title line to get the full name he gave to each symphonic movement.
 They tell the story of a day in the country, and in the last three minutes of the second movement, Beethoven creates three bird calls – Nightingale, Quail, and Cuckoo – using the flute, oboe, and clarinet (he actually wrote the names of the birds on the music score to help musicians what they were playing)!

 Using Spotify Playlists: To enjoy the full playlist you will need an account with Spotify.
 To create a free account, simply click on the playlist title or one of the songs and you will be prompted to create an account (or to sign in if you already have an account).
 There is no requirement to provide credit card information or incur any other obligation.
 With a free account you get full access to the music and will periodically have ads play in between songs.